 To help give you a flavour of life at Core Church, here are just some of the things we've done recently:

 In February 2017 we launched a new event – The T Party.
 The T Party is a fun way for families to enjoy church.
 In a busy world we all need the chance to take time to be together and that's what The T Party is all about.
-There's craft at Table Time, games in Team Time, stories for Tale Time, songs for Tune Time and it all ends with the best T of all – Tea Time!
+There's craft at Table Time, games in Team Time, stories for Tale Time and it all ends with the best T of all – Tea Time!

 In January 2017 we launched our pop-up coffee shop, Coffee On The Way, in Bowerhill Village Hall, initially on the first, third and fifth Wednesdays of the month but with plans to expand.
 Our aim is to be a community hub, a place for local people to meet-up and enjoy a welcoming atmosphere with no pressure to drink-up and get out.
 We are open from 8:30am to 4:00pm, serving top quality barista coffee, hot chocolate, speciality teas, soft drinks, delicious pastries and cakes, light lunches and snacks.